preslavrachev/generative-art-in-go/README.md

 # Demo

 To see what you will be able to do by the end of the book, make sure to check out this experimental [Web application](https://goart.netlify.app/) I built a couple of weeks ago.
 It uses WebAssembly to generate beatiful imagery in the browser.
-And all that using Go code and the minimum JavaScript possible.
+And that, using Go code!
 # About the Book

 <img align="left" src="https://d2sofvawe08yqg.cloudfront.net/generative-art-in-golang/hero?1609949259" style="padding-right: 12px" width="33%">